kevin1024/fabric-remote-js/README.md

 This is a javascript interface to Fabric Remote.
 It allows you to remotely call Fabric commands over the HTTP REST API provided by Fabric Remote.

+# What is Fabric Remote?

+It's a project I'm working on that I haven't open sourced yet.
+But this is the JS interface for it!

 # Installation

 ```